 Botulism

-Botulism is a rare, life-threatening condition, with toxins that attack the nervous system.
-Most people make a full recovery with treatment.
+Botulism is a rare, life-threatening condition, where toxins attack the nervous system.
 If not treated quickly, paralysis can spread to the muscles controlling breathing.
 It can be fatal.
 Go to the nearest emergency department if you get any symptoms of paralysis.

 Symptoms of botulism